 Link your Domain and Hosting

 To complete this step, you need to wait until your Hosting Company emails you your Domain Name Servers (DNS).
 This can take up to 48 hours.
-If you purchased a custom URL from RFE Hosting and your Hosting is also with Aaron at RFE Hosting he will set this up for you.
 If you purchased your Custom URL from Hover, once you have your DNS information you will be able to add it to your Nameservers section on Hover.
-Both Hover and RFE have great customer service so if you have questions send them a quick email for assistance.
+Both Hover and Big Scoots have great customer service so if you have questions send them a quick email for assistance.
 You can also check out the HELP section on both sites to learn how to set things up.

-Once your Domain and Hosting are linked you will be able to log into your cPanel with the instructions provided to you by your Hosting Company and access your WordPress Blog.
-You may also want to add Genesis and a Child-Theme if you didn’t sign up for the year contract with RFE Hosting.
+Once your Domain and Hosting are linked you will be able to log into your site with the instructions provided to you by your Hosting Company and access your WordPress Blog.

 Choosing Your Blog Theme